xbach/docs/trezor-user/messages.rst

 Verifying messages
 ------------------

-In order to verify a message, select the Account at myTREZOR and press **Sign & Verify** in the top right corner.
+In order to verify a message, select the Account at TREZOR Wallet and press **Sign & Verify** in the top right corner.
 You should see a page like this:

 .. image:: images/signandverify_page.png